Demo

 • User Access Reviews/Certifications for Orphaned Account Detection:

 Zluri's access management solution features an access certification process that autonomously detects orphaned accounts with precision.
 The automated user access review ensures higher accuracy and consistency in evaluating user permissions, enhancing the security and organization of digital environments.
-Further, it automatically triggers remediation actions, including access revocation and notifications, addressing security threats promptly without manual intervention.
+Further, it's also highlighted in Kuppingercole's research and analysis report that it automatically triggers remediation actions, including access revocation and notifications, addressing security threats promptly without manual intervention.

 In short, Zluri centralizes user information, ensuring accurate and accessible records for streamlined access reviews, fortified security, and reduced administrative burdens.